Important Things to Know About Michigan Auto No-Fault Reform

 In late May, Wolverine Mutual began mailing a packet of information to Michigan auto policyholders prior to their next six-month policy renewal term.
 This process started with policies scheduled to renew on July 2, 2020.

 - MICHIGAN CHOICE OF BODILY INJURY LIABILITY COVERAGE LIMIT

 - MICHIGAN SELECTION OF PERSONAL INJURY PROTECTION (PIP) MEDICAL COVERAGE – INDIVIDUAL(S)

 You will be required to make the decisions about the level of coverages discussed above.
 Failure to communicate your decisions to us or your agent in a timely manner will result in certain coverages defaulting to state-mandated limits.

 You need to review these important forms and, if necessary, contact your Wolverine Mutual independent agent if you have any questions or need assistance in completing them properly.

-A postage-paid envelope will be included in the packet to return the signed selection forms to Wolverine Mutual for processing prior to when the policy renews.
+A postage-paid envelope will be included in the packet to return the signed selection forms, and any Qualified Health Care documentation, to Wolverine Mutual for processing prior to when the policy renews.